ToposInstitute/RelationalThinking-Book/chp5-graph-gluing.md

 :align: center
 ```

-There is one other arrow from Graph X1 to Graph X2 which can make the above diagram commute: The “be-as-you-are” arrow
+There is one other arrow from the `pushout` to `pushout` which can make the above diagram commute: The “be-as-you-are” arrow (that which maps each vertex to itself and each edge to itself):
 ```{image} assets/Ch5/17c.png
 :alt: Whoopsy!
 :width: 500px
 :align: center
 ```

-Because the embedding “Graph X1 —> Graph X2 —> Graph X1”  is unique, there cannot be a different arrow which makes “13” and “24” commute.
+Because the map `pushout` —> `graph X` —> `pushout`  is unique, there is ONLY ONE arrow which makes the two (big) triangles commute.
+However, we have two mappings.
+So, both of them should be the same!
 Hence,
 ```{image} assets/Ch5/18a.png
 :alt: Whoopsy!
 :width: 500px